Below please find some common questions and answers around the spring 2021 semester.

 Q: How do I schedule a COVID-19 test at UWEC?

 A: Go to https://www.doineedacovid19test.com/.
-Once registered you will be able to register at the Zorn Arena Testing Center starting on Jan.
-23. The Zorn location should be available on the website beginning Jan.
-19.
+Once registered you will be able to register to be tested at the McPhee Center.

 Q: I’m having trouble with my Blugold Protocol app.
 Who should I contact?